drewosmundson/exeToPATH/README.md

   $chmod +x ./exeToPath

 Options:
+  help //lists the set of commands and their uses.

+  -c, -check //checks if the executable is already in the PATH.
+This is also the default option if no arg is given.

   -i, -install //adds the path to the specified executable to the PATH variable.
 If none specified promt user

   -u, -uninstall //unistalls the script if no executable specified prompt the user

-  -c, -check //checks if the executable is already in the PATH.
-This is also the default option if no arg is given.

-  -h, -help //lists the set of commands and their uses.

 /path/to/file:
   The executable file to be added to the PATH